icukovic/gingerbill.org-source/content/article/2019-05-13-a-reply-to-the-road-to-zig.md

 I wanted a language that solved many of the issues I had with programming.
 I wanted the specification of the language to be 100% knowable by a mere mortal.
 There are probably less than a dozen people in the world that know all of the C++ specification _and_ understand it.
 Rust is starting to approach that complexity even though it is a new language.
 Swift already has a lot of baggage as its evolved past from Objective-C and the NeXTstep ecosystem.

 At the turn of 2016, I gave myself a New Year's Resolution to start any new personal programming project in pure C to see what I really needed from a language.
 It turned out that I needed very little to be very productive.
 The friction from having to remember many of the features in C++ and other languages reduced my productivity a lot more than I realised.
 From using pure C for a few months, I noticed that there were features that I wanted to add to C to increase my productivity and reducing errors.
 These features included `defer` and tagged-unions.
 I started creating a metaprogramming tool to augment my C code so I could add these new features.
-I quickly began to realise that what I wanted was a new language as this this endeavour was a dead-end.
+I quickly began to realise that what I wanted was a new language as this endeavour was a dead-end.

 The project started one evening in late July 2016 when I was annoyed with programming in C++ (not a new project).
-During this annoyance, I was also a little drunk.
 The language began as a Pascal clone (with begin and end and more) but changed quite quickly to become something else.

 Odin borrows heavily from (in order of philosophy and impact): Pascal, C, Go, Oberon.
 [Niklaus Wirth](https://en.wikipedia.org/wiki/Niklaus_Wirth) and [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) have been the programming language design idols throughout this project.
 Simplicity was always a deriving force in the design, but as I found very early on, simplicity is complex.